mahdifekih/mahdifekih/README.md

 - ⚡ Coding fact: "There are over 700 different programming languages".

-- 💪🏼 Fav Quote: "Great Developers never stop learning".
+- 💪🏼 Fav Quote: "Only those who attempt the absurd achieve the impossible".

 <br>